Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item-hb.md

 ---
-icon: ui/homebrew
+icon: material/database
 status: homebrew
-title: Crown & Misery Adventuring Gear
+title: Crown & Misery Adventuring Items
 ---

-# Crown & Misery Adventuring Gear
+# Crown & Misery Items

 These items are unique to the world that Crown & Misery takes place